 Port-heavy cruises offer a variety of unique experiences on land but may have you feeling as though you didn’t get the most out of your cruise ship, which is a destination in and of itself.
 Conversely, too many sea days might have you wandering the ship a little bit bored.
 Finding the right balance of sea day fun and port adventures is key to a successful first family cruise vacation.

-Check to see if your cruise line has a private island and if your cruise will stop there, because whether it’s taking full advantage of the massive water slides and zip lines of Royal Caribbean’s Perfect Day at Cococay or collecting your medals while crossing the 5K finish line with your family at Disney’s Castaway Cay, an exclusive island oasis is as close as most of us will come to living the life of the rich and famous.
+Check to see if your cruise line has a private island and if your cruise will stop there, because whether it’s taking full advantage of the massive water slides and zip lines of Royal Caribbean’s Perfect Day at Cococay, kicking back on Norwegian Cruise Line’s Great Stirrup Cay, or collecting your medals while crossing the 5K finish line with your family at Disney’s Castaway Cay (Disney has also announced a second private-island experience at Lighthouse Point on Eleuthera in The Bahamas, which debuts in summer of 2024), an exclusive island oasis is as close as most of us will come to living the life of the rich and famous.

 Also, check the weather ahead of time for each port to better plan your outfits and activities for your first cruise.

 At every port of call, you’ll have a bevy of excursion choices that can be booked directly through your cruise line.
-The prices of these adventures are generally not cheap, but when you book through your ship, you will have the assurance of your cruise not leaving without you should a shuttle bus break down or some other emergency occur on land.
+The prices of these adventures, called shore excursions, are generally not cheap, but when you book through your ship you will have assurance that your cruise ship won’t leave without you should a shuttle bus break down or some other emergency occur on land.
 (Don’t worry, this is a fear of every first time cruiser.)

-Sometimes, the excursions are less expensive when booked before departure, so do research all of the options before embarkation day.
-Of course, if you plan to use cruising as a mode of transportation to see new places and explore on your own, you can look up car rentals near the docks and have a DIY experience in that exotic new place, leaving plenty of time to return to port and get back on the ship before the all-aboard whistle.
+Sometimes, the excursions are less expensive when booked before departure, so it’s a good idea to research all of the options before embarkation day.
+Of course, if you plan to use cruising as a mode of transportation to see new places and explore on your own, you can search car rental booking sites for vehicles near the docks and have a DIY experience in that exotic new place, leaving plenty of time to return to port and get back on the ship before the all-aboard whistle.

-If there’s a port of call that doesn’t quite pique your interest, stay onboard and have the ship, the buffet, and most importantly, the hot tubs, practically to yourself while everyone else is off on dry land.
+If there’s a port of call that doesn’t quite pique your interest, stay onboard and have the ship, the buffet, and most importantly the pools and hot tubs practically to yourself while everyone else is off on dry land.

-This is a critical decision that may make or break your first cruise.
-If you plan to be zipping down water slides, watching movies under the stars, falling asleep on a deck chair with a book on your chest, and enrolling your children in the kids’ camps, then an interior cabin (already the best value onboard most cruise ships) could be a great way to enjoy your first cruise on a budget.
+Choosing a cabin is a critical decision that may make or break your first cruise.
+If you plan to be zipping down water slides, watching movies under the stars, falling asleep on a deck chair with a good vacation read on your chest, and enrolling your children in the kids’ camps, then an interior cabin (already the best value onboard most cruise ships) could be a great way to enjoy your first cruise on a budget.

 There’s usually nothing to plan regarding onboard activities, but it’s a good idea to read through descriptions of some of your first cruise’s theatrical productions that will be staged during the sailing, the water slides available on the ship, and other goodies waiting for your kids onboard.
 This will amp your children up in the days and weeks leading up to the start of your first family cruise, making them even giddier to step onboard.